alexander-rykov/user-storage-project/README.md

 - [ ] New branch "step11".

-- [ ] Add WCF service in front of user storage services.
+- [ ] Design and implement a new WCF service to allow other applications access service endpoints to work UserStorage services.
+Each UserStorage service should have its own WCF service for handling incoming requests.
+Use _apiPort_ service parameter in App.config and "http://localhost:\<apiPort\>/userStorage" template for WCF service endpoint.

 Run tests, review, commit.